This post may contain affiliate links. Please read our disclosure policy.

 How To Make Peanut Butter Balls

-These step-by-step photos show how to make a small batch of peanut butter balls with powdered milk.
-See the recipe card below for exact measurements and full instructions.
+Follow these step-by-step photos to make a small batch of peanut butter balls with powdered milk.
+See the recipe card for exact measurements and details.
+This recipe yields about 6 to 8 balls, depending on size.

-1. Mix the Ingredients: In a bowl, combine peanut butter, honey, and powdered milk.
-A hand mixer helps create a smoother texture.
+1. In a bowl, mix peanut butter, honey, and powdered milk.
+Use a hand mixer for a smoother texture.
 The mixture may look crumbly at first but will hold together when shaped.

 peanut butter mixed with honey and powdered milk in a pink bowl.

-1. Form the Balls: Roll the mixture into balls using your hands or a small cookie scoop.
-Place them on a sheet of wax paper.
+1. Roll into balls with your hands or a small cookie scoop.
+Place on wax paper.

 Six peanut butter balls on a plate.

-1. Chill and Store: Transfer the peanut butter balls to an airtight container and refrigerate.
+1. Store in an airtight container and refrigerate.

 Expert Tips

-• Adjust the Consistency: If the peanut butter mixture is too soft, add powdered milk, ½ tablespoon at a time, until it firms up.
+• Fix Soft Mixture: If too soft, add powdered milk ½ tablespoon at a time until firm.

-• Need More?
-Double the ingredients for a bigger batch.
+• Make More: Double the ingredients for a larger batch.

 Frequently Asked Questions